Mitt Romney announces bid for U.S. Senate in Utah

 “Utah has a lot to teach the politicians in Washington,” Romney said.

-Romney, an outspoken critic of President Donald Trump, also appeared to take some veiled shots at the commander in chief, drawing distinctions between attitudes in his state on immigration and Trump's hardline policy proposals as well as noting a difference in the tone of conversation.
+Romney, an outspoken critic of President Donald Trump, also appeared to take some veiled shots at the commander in chief, drawing distinctions between attitudes in his state on immigration and Trump's hardline policy proposals as well as noting a difference in tone in political language.

 “Utah welcomes legal immigrants from around the world,” Romney said.
 “Washington sends immigrants a message of exclusion.”